Key Learning Points

-Both require patience and experience, so in that at least they aren't different, nor, if we're honest, much different from the best of modern Western medicine either.
+Both Chinese herbs and homoeopathy require patience and experience, so in that at least they aren’t different, nor, if we’re honest, much different from the best of modern Western medicine either.

-In general, because I think they pursue the same path but by different means, I do not give my patients treatment with Chinese medicine at the same time as giving them homoeopathic remedies - and certainly not the latter in what are called ‘high potencies’ at the same time as ‘erbs’.
+In general, because I think they pursue the same path but by different means, I do not give my patients treatment with Chinese medicine at the same time as giving them homoeopathic remedies – and certainly not the latter in what are called ‘high potencies’ at the same time as ‘erbs’.

 However, a book was written in two volumes in 1989 by Peter Holmes called ‘The Energetics of Western Herbs’.
 Very useful and worth every penny or cent.

 Here are pages about herbs that are becoming well-known, though not all are frequent herbs in Chinese medicine.

 (If you see a name, but it’s not yet a link, just hold your breath – one day, the link will miraculously appear and you’ll get a prize for holding your breath for longer than anyone else):